Trout lysine-arginine content for herpes management

 Category Overview

 Fish is a great source of lysine, which can help stunt or lower herpes outbreaks.
-Fish also contains omega-3 fatty acids, which can reduce inflammation and improve cardiovascular health.
+Fish also contains omega-3 fatty acids, which can relieve inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.

 Practical Recommendations

-A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
-This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.
+Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
+This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

 Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
 Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.